sphinx-git is already the work of more than just myself! There are a number of ways that you can contribute to the sphinx-git project.

 If you feel confident enough, have a stab at scratching your own itch in sphinx-git.
 Fork the project on GitHub, make your changes and submit a pull request.

-Pull requests will need to pass the Travis CI build; you can run this by doing the following:
+Pull requests will need to pass the Travis CI build, which uses tox.
+You can run this by doing the following:

-This will run the build on both Python 2.6 and Python 2.7.
+This will run the build on all supported Python versions.
 If you’re on an environment that doesn’t have both available then do the best you can, and then open up your pull request; Travis will pick this up and build it for you.

 Pull Request Checklist¶